The Application Process

 II.
 Completing the Application

-Your legal name as it appears on your passport should always be used.
+• Use your legal name as it appears on your passport.
 If any of your records appear under another name, give this name also.

 III.
 Required Credentials